z0mbix/rolecule/README.md

-  create      Create a new container(s) to test the role in destroy     Destroy everything help        Help about any command init        Initialise the project with a nice new rolecule.yml file list        List the running containers for this role/module/recipe shell       Open a shell in a container test        Create the container(s), converge them, test them, then clean up
+  create      Create a new container(s) to test the role in destroy     Destroy everything help        Help about any command list        List the running containers for this role/module/recipe shell       Open a shell in a container test        Create the container(s), converge them, test them, then clean up